dustinpfister/hexo_sitesource/source/_drafts/discovery-getting-started.md

 If I feel as thought the idea in mind is worthy of an investment of time, I get to work on drafting something together.
 Often it may be a simple idea, the kind of project that can be slapped together in about an hour or less, if all I care about is a simple proof of concept.
 As such I often have a working prototype together very quickly, from there I may invest more time to improve it, or just leave it as is and call it yet another exercise.

 ## Conclusion

+Part of being a good programmer is knowing when not to program.
+It's often hard to make that judgment, as I don't want to just use other peoples software without having any understanding, or appreciation of it's underlaying satisfaction.
+Still I hate spending time re inventing the wheel over, and over again as well.
+As such I am a bit more slow and calculated when it comes to diving into the deep of it.

 <!--